 The length of the Carnegie Diplodocus

 The length of the Carnegie Diplodocus and its casts has been variously reported in the literature.
-Hatcher (1901:39), working with the holotype and referred specimens CM 84 and CM 94, but without a complete tail, derived a total length of 68 feet (= 20.7 m) along column from the tip of the snout to the end of caudal 37.
-This estimate omitted the distal part of the tail, and would be revised upwards in future publications.
+Hatcher (1901:39), working with the holotype and referred specimens CM 84 and CM 94, but without a complete tail, derived a total length of 68 feet (= 20.7 m) along the vertebral column from the tip of the snout to the end of caudal 37.
+This estimate omitted the posterior part of the tail and would be revised upwards in future publications.

-Holland’s (1904a) letter to Ray Lankester promised that “the skeleton when mounted will be between 78 and 80 feet in length”, referring to the London mount which included casts of distal caudals from CM 307.
-In a letter to Carnegie (styled as “My Dear Lord Rector”), apparently written immediately afterwards (Holland 1904b), he explained in more detail:
+Holland’s (1904a) letter to Ray Lankester promised that “the skeleton when mounted will be between 78 and 80 feet in length,” referring to the London mount which included casts of posterior caudals from CM 307.
+In a letter to Andrew Carnegie (with Carnegie addressed as “My Dear Lord Rector”), apparently written immediately thereafter (Holland 1904b), Holland explained in more detail:

 The beast turns out to be between 84 and 85 feet long from the tip of the nose to the tip of the tail, when the vertebral column is laid down horizontally.
 When mounted, of course, with the necessary graceful curvature which belongs to the mounted skeleton, the length is diminished, so that it covers on the floor a length of only about 78 or 80 feet.
 The whipcord tail adds considerably to the length, but Hatcher swears that as three tails have now been found with the bones in position and all tapering out as is the case here, that we are quite right in putting on this long tail.

-(Carnegie had an honorary position as the Rector of the University of St. Andrew’s, fifty miles northeast of Edinburgh, and Holland was Chancellor of the University of Pittsburgh.
+(Carnegie had an honorary position as the Rector of the University of St Andrews, a 50 mile journey northeast of Edinburgh, and Holland was Chancellor of the University of Pittsburgh.
 In their correspondence they would occasionally refer to one another jocularly by these titles.)

-By the time of Holland’s (1905:448) account of Lord Avebury’s speech at the dedication of the London mount, the reported length had increased to 84 feet (= 25.6 m).
+By the time of Holland’s (1905:448) account of Lord Avebury’s speech at the dedication of the London mount, the reported length had increased to 84 feet (= 25.6 m) — perhaps using Holland’s earlier straight-line length estimate.
 When writing to arrange the installation of the Berlin cast, Holland (1907) wrote that “The entire length of the specimen as it stands in our Museum, from the tip of the nose to the end of the tail is approximately [23.94 in German translation] meters in length” (= 78.5 feet).
+(Holland wrote in English and left a gap for the length in meters.
+It appears that when the letter was translated into German, the length was inserted.)
+The length of the original fossil mount is given as 78 feet (= 23.77 m) in the caption to a photograph (Seneff 1947:118) and Coggeshall (1951a:241) gave the length as “84 feet long over the curves”.